Contract notarization

 How contract notarization works

 Bring the unsigned contract and a valid government-issued photo ID.
 The notary will verify your identity, confirm you understand and are signing willingly, and apply the appropriate notarial certificate — usually an acknowledgment or jurat.
 For multi-party contracts, each signer must appear before the notary (or separate notaries if signers are in different locations).
-NotarySeal handles: mobile notary visits to your home or office, RON for remote signers in RON-enabled states, witness coordination for states requiring contract witnesses, same-day scan-back for time-sensitive filings, and apostille pairing for contracts going overseas.
+NotaSealPros handles: mobile notary visits to your home or office, RON for remote signers in RON-enabled states, witness coordination for states requiring contract witnesses, same-day scan-back for time-sensitive filings, and apostille pairing for contracts going overseas.

 Contracts we regularly notarize